Rachel v. Walker: History

 By the time the case reached the State Supreme Court, it involved only Rachel.
 After her victory, she had to file a separate suit to free her son James Henry but was successful.
 The court continued with the precedent of Winny v.
 Whitesides (1824) in which the state supreme court held that a slave was free after having been held illegally in a free state and "once free always free."
 Specifically, the it held that "if an officer of the United States Army takes a slave to a territory where slavery is prohibited, he forfeits his property."
-The case was based on a girl, "Winny," who petitioned the Missouri Supreme Court, and her case established the Missouri precedent for freeing slaves who had lived in free territory.
-She claimed that her owner Phoebe Whitesides had been imprisoned without cause.
+The case was based on a woman, "Winny," who petitioned the Missouri Supreme Court, and her case established the Missouri precedent for freeing slaves who had lived in free territory.
+She claimed that her owner Phoebe Whitesides had imprisoned her without cause.
 Whitesides had moved from North Carolina to St. Louis, Missouri.
 If she were declared free, her nine children and grandchildren would also be declared free.
 This case went to trial and the St. Louis circuit court on 13 February 1822.
 The jury's decision freed Winny and her descendants.
 Whitesides appealed the case and it came before the Missouri Supreme Court in 1824.
 Again, the court decision favored Winny and her descendants.
 The court ruled, "We are clearly of opinion that if, by a residence in Illinois (Whitesides) lost her right to the property in the defendant, that right was not revived by a removal, of the parties to Missouri."

 Following is a transcript of Rachel's petition for freedom: